rust-lang-nursery/rust-cookbook/src/basics.md

 ## Display formatted date and time
 [![chrono-badge]][chrono] [![cat-date-and-time-badge]][cat-date-and-time]

-Gets and displays the current time in UTC in the well-known formats RFC 2822 and RFC 3339, and in a custom format.
+Gets and displays the current time in UTC using [`Utc::now`] in the well-known formats RFC 2822 and RFC 3339, and in a custom format.

 ```rust
 extern crate chrono;